 Dimension 3D

-This kit bring technology to drinks system.
+This kit brings technology to drinks system.
 The kit features a built in 12v pump to supply fluid to the driver at the push of a button and connections to the helmet are via a roll cage mounted quick disconnect system with a pull handle for quick and easy driver changes.
 The connector comprises of one part which remains attached to the car and a 2nd part connects to this and feeds the helmet via the drink tube.
 The connector can also take a quick release electrical connectors for radio wiring.
 1, 2 or 3 driver systems are available with different colour drink bottle for the multi driver versions.

 The drink is supplied to the driver through food grade, odourless tubing which is fed via a built in 12v pump.
 To operate the pump a ‘Knitter’ F1 type push button is supplied.
 The drinks bottle is a Sigg aluminium type with a 1 litre capacity and is supplied with a quick release connector and a screw cap for when the bottle is not connected.
 Spare parts are available if you want to expand the system to more drivers.